CIA activities in Guatemala: 1954

-In January 1954, the Guatemalan Government began mass arrests of suspected subversives and accused the US of a plot to invade.
-PBSuccess, authorized by President Dwight D. Eisenhower in August 1953, was the codename for the CIA's first covert operation in Latin America, carried out in Guatemala.
-PBSuccess carried a $2.7 million budget for "psychological warfare and political action" and "subversion," among other paramilitary war components.
-By recruiting a Guatemalan military force, the CIA's operation succeeded in overthrowing the Árbenz government and replacing it with a military junta headed by Colonel Carlos Castillo Armas.

-Arbenz resigned from his presidency on June 27, 1954, and fled the country with his top aids, leaving behind hundreds of Guatemalan.
-After the installment of the Castillo Armas by the CIA and after Arbenz left, hundreds of Guatemalan were killed.
+On June 27, 1954, President Arbenz resigned from office and fled to the Mexican embassy in Guatemala City and later allowed to leave to Mexico for political asylum.
+Armas was the new president.
+Arbenz, in addition to 120 other government officials or Communists, we granted to leave Guatemala under a safe passage.
+This was an agreement made with the new Guatemalan president, Armas.
 Human rights group estimated that between the year of 1954 and 1990, more than 100,000 civilians were murdered by the successive military regimes.

 "Discussion of whether to assassinate Guatemalans....took place in a historical era quite different from the present.
 In the documents, however, was an unsigned, undated technical discussion of assassination.
-In compliance with the "Openness" program of 1995, a CIA staff historian, George Haines, was assigned to write a brief history of CIA activities in Guatemala.
-According to this report, the CIA began collecting the names of possible assassination targets within the Arbenz government as early as January 1952.
+In compliance with the "Openness" program of 1995, which deals with whether or not to openly share information of ethic dilemma proportions, a CIA staff historian, George Haines, was assigned to write a brief history of CIA activities in Guatemala.
+In declassified documents, there's an unsigned, undated technical discussion of assassination.
+According to a CIA staff historian, George Haines, the CIA began collecting names of possible assassination targets within the Arbenz government as early as January 1952.
+The documents revealed discussions on creating lists of individuals deemed strategically important for removal through "executive action."
 These names were deleted in the declassified documents, taking away any verification of their survival pre/post-coup.
+The CIA also engaged in psychological warfare, using mourning cards to threaten communist political figures as a precursor to potential assassinations.